Interactive Data Portal

 No Existing Portal for the Research Lab

-The lab and project were started in 2020, however, there wasn't a web portal integrating the project creating and showcasing, which increased the difficulty of further development.
+The lab and project were started in 2020, however, there isn't a web portal integrating the project creating and showcasing, which increases the difficulty of further development.

 User Research